freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-visual-design/learn-how-the-css-keyframes-and-animation-properties-work.md

 ---

 ## Description

 <section id='description'>

-To animate an element, you need to know about the animation properties and the <code>@keyframes</code> rule.
-The animation properties control how the animation should behave and the <code>@keyframes</code> rule controls what happens during that animation.
+To animate an element, you need to know about the animation properties and the `@keyframes` rule.
+The animation properties control how the animation should behave and the `@keyframes` rule controls what happens during that animation.
 There are eight animation properties in total.
 This challenge will keep it simple and cover the two most important ones first:

-<code>animation-name</code> sets the name of the animation, which is later used by <code>@keyframes</code> to tell CSS which rules go with which animations.
+`animation-name` sets the name of the animation, which is later used by `@keyframes` to tell CSS which rules go with which animations.

-<code>animation-duration</code> sets the length of time for the animation.
+`animation-duration` sets the length of time for the animation.

-<code>@keyframes</code> is how to specify exactly what happens within the animation over the duration.
+`@keyframes` is how to specify exactly what happens within the animation over the duration.
 This is done by giving CSS properties for specific "frames" during the animation, with percentages ranging from 0% to 100%.
 If you compare this to a movie, the CSS properties for 0% is how the element displays in the opening scene.
 The CSS properties for 100% is how the element appears at the end, right before the credits roll.
 Then CSS applies the magic to transition the element over the given duration to act out the scene.
-Here's an example to illustrate the usage of <code>@keyframes</code> and the animation properties:
+Here's an example to illustrate the usage of `@keyframes` and the animation properties:

 ```css
 #anim {